 - 1. Funeral processions. - 2.
 Regular sporting events held at facilities which are approved for such purposes. - 3.
 A student assemblage at any school chartered by New York State. - 4.
 A gathering for the purpose of expressive activity provided that the sponsors provide the Village Manager with written notice at least 48 hours in advance of the gathering if more than 50 persons are expected to attend.
-The name, address and contact information of the sponsor, the proposed location

-- or route, and the date and time of the gathering shall be provided. - 5.
+The name, address and contact information of the sponsor, the proposed location or route, and the date and time of the gathering shall be provided. - 5.
 Events sponsored in whole or in part by the village. - 6.
-Gatherings for religious purposes held at facilities which are approved for such purposes. - 7.
-A wedding of a property owner, a member of the property owner's family or a tenant legally occupying the property pursuant to a lease agreement establishing the tenancy, provided such tenancy is permitted by a Certificate of Occupancy issued by the Building Department. - 8.
+Gatherings for religious purposes held at facilities which are approved for such purposes.

+- 7. A wedding of a property owner, a member of the property owner's family or a tenant legally occupying the property pursuant to a lease agreement establishing the tenancy, provided such tenancy is permitted by a Certificate of Occupancy issued by the Building Department. - 8.
 A family reunion, graduation party, or a similar family gathering limited to the invited guests, in reasonable number, of a property owner, a member of the property owner's family, or a tenant legally occupying the property pursuant to a lease agreement, provided such tenancy is permitted by a Certificate of Occupancy issued by the Building Department. - 9.
 Block parties.
-Applications for block parties shall be submitted to the Superintendent of Recreation and Parks for approval and, where necessary, for review by appropriate village departments.
+Applications for block parties shall be submitted to the Superintendent of Recreation and Parks for review by appropriate village departments and referral to the Special Events Advisory Committee pursuant to section 226-8.
 The organizer of the block party shall notify all property owners/residents of the street(s) to be shut down of the terms of the proposed event and shall obtain the signatures of a majority of those property owners/residents consenting to the block party taking place.
 A fire lane sufficient for access by emergency/police personnel shall be maintained at all times during the block party.
 Block parties shall conclude by 9:00 pm Sunday through Thursday and 10:00 pm on Friday and Saturday.
 The organizers of the block party shall pay a street closing/obstruction fee as detailed in the village's fee schedule.
-The applicant(s) for the block party shall agree in writing to hold the Village harmless from any and all obligations and liabilities which may arise from the temporary street closing which is the subject of the application.
-The applicant(s) are responsible for the removal of litter and debris resulting from the block party.
-The Superintendent of Recreation and Parks has the option of requiring the applicant(s) to submit proof of liability insurance for damage to property and personal injury arising out of the temporary street closing.
+The Special Events Advisory Committee shall have the authority to modify any of the proposed guidelines provided herein or set additional requirements as are appropriate to the proposed block party.